bernhardAxonIvy/doc/source/concepts/notification/index.rst

 .. note::

-    You can suppress a notification for a task assignment :ref:`in the process <process-element-tab-task:>` itself.
+    You can suppress a notification for a task assignment :ref:`in the process <process-element-tab-task>` itself.
 No matter how the subscription management is configured, there is no notification for this given task.